-7. Reporting Requirements
+8. Reporting Requirements

-Chapter 15 is of the opinion that this proposal is unnecessary and excessive in its application.
+NorthLongford & Arva Credit Union is of the opinion that this proposal is unnecessary and excessive in its application.
 Examining the detail of the proposed reporting requirements we are of the opinion that;

-- The proposals are discriminatory in their focus. - The proposals arguably infringe the rights of families of the Board and management. - Disclosure requirements in relation to Credit Union officers within the existing legislation is sufficient. - These proposals may cause some individuals to question their constitutionality

-- These proposals will create a further obstacle to the recruitment of able volunteers - Such disclosures in relation to the "performance of the loan book" are inappropriate from a business perspective.
+- The proposals are discriminatory in their focus. - The proposals arguably infringe the rights of families of the Board and management. - Disclosure requirements in relation to Credit Union officers within the existing legislation is sufficient. - These proposals may cause some individuals to question their constitutionality - These proposals will create a further obstacle to the recruitment of able volunteers - Such disclosures in relation to the "performance of the loan book" are inappropriate from a business perspective.
 Such information could be commercially sensitive so disclosing it could be hugely damaging to CUs - The existing reporting requirements are adequate for transparency

-Finally, while this proposal is clearly connected to the "Related Parties" issue we would recommend that the "related parties" regulation should be removed in the first case
+Finally we would say that while this proposal is clearly connected to the "Related Parties" issue we would recommend that the "related parties" regulation should be removed in the first case

-8. Initial Reserve for New CUs
+9. Initial Reserve for New Cus

-CP 88 proposes a mandatory Initial Reserve for new CUs.
-There is no quantification of the size of such reserve.
-CUs believe that this will be a further impediment to the creation of new CUs, as they would need an external organisation such as ILCU to help them put it in place.
+CP 88 suggests an Initial Reserve be mandatory for new CUs.
+There is no quantification of the size of this reserve.
+CUs think that this will be a further impediment to the creation of new CUs, since they would need an external organisation such as ILCU to help them put this in place.

-9. Aditional Services
+10. Aditional Services

 CP88 makes no reference to debit card services and credit card services.
-Chapter 15 can not understand this ommission as this consultation paper should deal with debit card and credit card services for members.
+North Longford & Arva Credit Union can not understand this ommission as this consultation paper should deal with debit card and credit card services for members.

-In addition chapter 15 is disappointed that there is no timeline relative to new service applications in this consultation paper.
+We are disappointed that there is no timeline relative to new service applications in this consultation paper.